LeandroFernandes5/mob-ai/docs/openai_integration.md

 ### Modifying the OpenAI Request

 You can customize the OpenAI request by modifying the `fetch_external_data` function in `external_integration.py`.
-For example, you can change the model, adjust the maximum number of tokens, or modify the system prompt.
+For example, you can change the model, adjust parameters, or add custom headers.

-### Error Handling

-The integration includes basic error handling.
-If the OpenAI API call fails, the function returns an error message that is included in the response.

 ## Limitations